johnnynode/chrome-plugin-example/README.md

 - open chrome browser
 - enter URL ：`chrome://extensions/`
-- click <load unpacked> choose `src` folder or you can drag the `src.crx` or `src.pem` file into that extensions page
+- click `load unpacked` and choose `src` folder or you can drag the `src.crx` or `src.pem` file into that extensions page
-- plugin is installed now
+- plugin would be installed

 ### Test